KxSystems/docs/docs/wp/data-recovery.md

 All tests were run using kdb+ V3.1 (2014.03.27).

-## :fontawesome-solid-user: Author
+## Author

-Fionnbharr Gaston is a kdb+ consultant currently based in Singapore.
+**Fionnbharr Gaston** is a kdb+ consultant currently based in Singapore.
 He has worked with a number of top-tier investment banks and exchanges in the UK, Asia, and Australia, on applications ranging from market-data capture to market surveillances.